"Art does not reproduce what we see; rather, it makes us see."

 About the Artist:

-Today Mickey's creative outlets are focused on fine art, writing, performance, and dealing blackjack for an event company.
-Creative pursuits began with using her own language until age five, drawing pictures at the age of four and writing fictional illustrated stories by age nine.
+Creative pursuits began with developing and using her own language until age five, drawing pictures from age four and writing fictional illustrated stories by age nine.
+More recent are Mickey's creative outlets including fine art, writing, performance and dealing blackjack for an event company.
 Performance work developed at age sixty-five with recurring character work on IFC's "Portlandia."
 (Mickey plays Carrie Brownstein's mom in seasons 2, 3, and 5.)
-Several commercial shoots, one HBO pilot, and one gig as a Featured Extra for the ABC series "Stumptown," have followed.
+Several commercial shoots, one HBO pilot, and one gig as a Featured Extra for the ABC series "Stumptown," followed.
+Performance work for Mickey has been absent since the Covid-19 pandemic.

-Today Mickey's creative outlets are focused on fine art, writing, performance, and dealing blackjack for an event company.
-Creative pursuits began with using her own language until age five, drawing pictures at the age of four and writing fictional illustrated stories by age nine.
+Creative pursuits began with developing and using her own language until age five, drawing pictures from age four and writing fictional illustrated stories by age nine.
+More recent are Mickey's creative outlets including fine art, writing, performance and dealing blackjack for an event company.
 Performance work developed at age sixty-five with recurring character work on IFC's "Portlandia."
 (Mickey plays Carrie Brownstein's mom in seasons 2, 3, and 5.)
-Several commercial shoots, one HBO pilot, and one gig as a Featured Extra for the ABC series "Stumptown," have followed.
+Several commercial shoots, one HBO pilot, and one gig as a Featured Extra for the ABC series "Stumptown," followed.
+Performance work for Mickey has been absent since the Covid-19 pandemic.

 Artist Statement